bitwarden-labs/backup-automations/GitHub Actions/readme.md

 2. **Store the necessary secrets** (e.g., API credentials, encryption password, and S3 storage details).
 3. **Retrieve the Secrets Manager IDs** for each secret.
 4. **Store these IDs in GitHub Secrets** instead of the actual secret values.
-5. **Use the Bitwarden Secrets Manager GitHub Action** to fetch the secrets during workflow execution.
+5. **Use the Bitwarden Secrets Manager GitHub Action** to fetch the secret IDs during workflow execution.

 For more details, visit the [Bitwarden Secrets Manager documentation](https://bitwarden.com/help/secrets-manager/).